 Supported by an army of over a thousand men, Baldwin claimed the throne of Jerusalem.
 Baldwin of Edessa was Godfrey's brother and he claimed the throne as his heritage.
 Baldwin was crowned on Christmas Day at Bethlehem.

 After a siege lasting many years Tripoli fell to the Crusaders.
 The Banu Ammar Emirs had an important library in the city but it was attacked and all the books were destroyed.
 The Crusader state of Tripoli was then founded, the last of the Crusader states.
 Bertrand of Toulouse, the son of Raymond IV, Count of Toulouse, became the ruler of the state alongside William-Jordan.

-Fulk V of Anjou married his daughter Matilda to William Adelin, heir to the English crown.
-Wanting to go on Crusade, Fulk needed to ensure security and a marriage between his family and the English crown could help.
+Fulk V of Anjou arranged the marriage of his daughter Matilda to William Adelin, heir to the English crown.
+Wanting to go on Crusade, Fulk needed to ensure security and a marriage between his family and the English crown would help secure that security.

 The decision was made to attack Damascus.
 The armies were assembled in Acre.
 Present were Baldwin, the Patriarch Fulcher, Kings Louis and Conrad, Archbishops of Caesarea and Nazareth, Masters of the Knights Temple and Hospital.

 Hostilities between the French and German leaders of the Second Crusade became such a problem that the German Emperor, Conrad III, abandoned the crusade and returned to Constantinople.
 The Second Crusade ended in failure.